 Well fair.
 The book answers that in a few ways but it isn’t the main focus (HINT: Bollinger Bands and simple moving averages can tell you this, both are just a quick Google search away, although you will get a primer in the book).

-All you need is a good trend indicator, a way to measure momentum, and a plan you follow to a T to be a good trend investor.
+With that said, all you need is a good trend indicator, a way to measure momentum, and a plan you follow to a T to be a good trend investor.
 Here is the deal though, once you get the concept, you’ll find that choosing the right strategy is a rather personal thing anyway and that example strategies and indicators are freely and easily available everywhere.
 No single strategy is right for one person, one person might want to buy golden crosses on the daily, another might try to play trends on the 30-minute time frame with Bollinger Bands, another might use a custom MACD, etc.

 The point isn’t the strategy you use, the point is that pure technical analysis, and even more so just pure price analysis, is all you need to make money (especially in nice big trending highly liquid stocks).